NC-Data-Dashboard/DataDashboard_Public/README.md

 # Welcome to the NC Data Dashboard!

 This repository contains work [Nathan Young](https://github.com/nathayoung) created to automate data updates for Data Analyst roles at Western Carolina University.

+This repository updates every Sunday at 12:00p EST.
 ***
 ### [Demographics](https://github.com/NC-Data-Dashboard/DataDashboard_Greenspan/tree/master/Demographics)
 The Demographics folder includes scripts used to update data from [GeoFRED](https://geofred.stlouisfed.org/map/) for the Demographics workbook.